hbroek/reken/documentation/developer-guide/chapter-7.md

     ....
 </style>
 ```
-This example makes use of the `data-rest` managed classes that are added during the various phases of the REST call.
-When the file is being loaded the `body` element's background gets the `silver` color as the class `reken-rest-busy` is present.
-When an error occurs during the REST call the  `body` element's background turns red and an error message is displayed.
-The background turns blue when the REST call completes succesfully.
+This example uses the `data-rest` managed classes that are added during the various phases of the REST call.
+When the file is being loaded, the `body` element's background gets the `silver` color as the class `reken-rest-busy` is present.
+When an error occurs during the REST call, the  `body` element's background turns red, and an error message is displayed.
+The background turns blue when the REST call is completed succesfully.

 ## 7.4 Setup routing

-Reken provides an routing mechanism which makes it easy to make Single Page Applications (SPA).
-It also support dynamic routing where a page can be initialized with one or more parameters.
+Reken provides a routing mechanism that makes it easy to make Single Page Applications (SPA).
+It also supports dynamic routing, where a page can be initialized with one or more parameters.

-First we define the pages in the application.
+First, we define the pages in the application.

 ```html
 <main data-route="employee/#employeeIndex" ...>